jon-harper/OmniBox/docs/assembly.md

 | Place the crossbar in place at the joint between the lid and display mounts.
 Take note of the orientation in the picture. | [![crossbar assembly](img/crossbar_location.jpg)](img/crossbar_location.jpg)
 | Attach the crossbar with an M3 x 16mm screw in each side. | [![crossbar assembly](img/crossbar_done.jpg)](img/crossbar_done.jpg)

-## Dual 40mm Exhaust Fans
+## 3. Dual 40mm Exhaust Fans

 You will need:

-- 8x M3 x 12mm screws (16mm will also work)
+- 8x M3 x 12mm screws (up to 16mm will also work)
 - 2x 40x40x10mm fans
 - 2x printed 40mm fan cages